sjakthol/aws-dynamodb-copy/README.md

 * `--rate` / `-r` - Number of items to copy per second.

 ## Performance
-The script is able to provide a sustained rate of at least 10000 copies per second (running on an `m5.large` instance).
-Higher rates have not been tested.
+The script is able to provide a sustained rate of at least 20000 copies per second (running on an `c5.xlarge` instance).

 ## Improvement Ideas:
 * Support copying tables across AWS regions